pbuclez/AI-Agent-Tool/README.md

 There are 500 examples total in SWE-bench Verified.
 Note that this can take awhile, so there are a few levels of parallelism this repository supports.
 - Firstly, we suggest running 8 processes.
 This is the `--num-processes` flag.
 Beyond this, Docker hits issues.
 - Secondly, we support a notion of breaking up the dataset into shards.
 This is the `--shard-ct` and `--shard-id` flags.
-This makes it relatively easy to split up the work across multiple machines, which circumnvents the issues with scaling Docker byeond 8 processes.
+This makes it relatively easy to split up the work across multiple machines, which circumnvents the issues with scaling Docker beyond 8 processes.

 In our experiments, it took us a couple hours to run the full evaluation for 1 candidate solution per problem.
 This was with 10 shards split out across separate pods (managed by Kubernetes) and each pod had 8 processes.

-Keep in mind that you hit may hit rate-limits from Anthropic running 80 agents in parallel like we did.
+Keep in mind that you may hit rate-limits from Anthropic running 80 agents in parallel like we did.
 We have very high rate-limits with Anthropic's API that you may not have.
 Given this, you may have to run with a smaller `--shard-ct` and/or `--num-processes`.

 Suppose you want to run with 10 shards and 8 processes per shard, then that would mean you run the following command 10 times, varying the `--shard-id` flag from 0 to 9, on 10 different machines:
 ```bash